tillg/mail2ghost2mail/README.md

 `mail2ghost2mail` has a couple of confguration areas and options:

-### Access secrets
+### Secrets

-In order to read/write emails and ghost posts it needs acess to those 2 systems.
+In order to read/write emails and ghost posts it needs access to those 2 systems.
 This information is held in the `.env` file.
 You can create and edit it like so:

 ```shell
 cd src